RetroDECK/ES-DE/FAQ.md

 # ES-DE (EmulationStation Desktop Edition) - Frequently Asked Questions

-## What is this project and how is it related to other EmulationStation forks?

-This project started in 2020 as a fork of RetroPie EmulationStation and it has been in very active development ever since.
-Large parts of the application have been rewritten and much functionality has been added, so overall it's a quite different application by now.

-## What's the correct name?
-EmulationStation, ES-DE, Emulation Station, EmuStation etc?
+## What's the correct name for the application?
+ES-DE, EmulationStation etc?

-The correct name is EmulationStation Desktop Edition, which is for practical reasons often shortened to EmulationStation-DE or more commonly ES-DE.
-It's not spelled Emulation Station (i.e. two separate words) in the same manner as you don't write Sony Play Station or Nintendo Game Cube.
+As of the 3.0.0 release the official name for the project and application is ES-DE or sometimes ES-DE Frontend.
+This stands for EmulationStation Desktop Edition as the project originated from the RetroPie fork of EmulationStation in 2020, and was originally intended for desktop computers.
+However the application has now changed so much that it would just cause confusion to keep the EmulationStation name.
+During a transition period EmulationStation Desktop Edition will be included as a subtitle on the splash screen and mentioned in some documentation entries, but long term this will be dropped entirely.
+The red version of the EmulationStation logo will however remain as it's part of the application legacy.

 ## Is this software available for free, and is it open source?

-ES-DE is available for free.
-Voluntary donations to support the project are however very welcome.
-The application is released under the MIT open source license with the source code readily available to anyone via the project's [GitLab site](https://gitlab.com/es-de/emulationstation-de).
+ES-DE is available for free on Windows, macOS and Linux and it's released under the MIT open source license.

 ## Which operating systems are supported?

-ES-DE runs on Windows, macOS and BSD Unix as well as on multiple Linux distributions including Ubuntu, Fedora, Arch, Manjaro, SteamOS etc.
+ES-DE runs on Windows, macOS and multiple Linux distributions including Ubuntu, Fedora, Arch, Manjaro, SteamOS etc.

 ## What is the relationship between ES-DE and RetroDECK?